Efficient Lawn Watering

 Summer lawn watering creates large demands on local water utilities.
-Water supply treatment and storage facilities are often built two, three and even four time larger to supply additional demands created by lawn watering.
+Water supply treatment and storage facilities are often built 2, 3 and even 4 times larger to supply additional demands created by lawn watering.
 This extra capacity is not used most of the year and adds significant costs to the design, construction and operation of a water system.
 Water users and communities can save money by using water more efficiently.
 These water efficient lawn watering practices can help maintain a beautiful yard and conserve valuable water supplies.

-· Use sprinklers that spray low large drops vs. high fine ones.
+- Use sprinklers that spray low large drops versus high fine ones.

-· About one inch of water per week (including precipitation) is adequate for maintaining a healthy lawn.
-If there has been an inch of rain in the week, you don’t need to water.
+- About 1 inch of water per week (including precipitation) is adequate for maintaining a healthy lawn.
+If there has been 1 inch of rain in the week, you don’t need to water.
 Use a can or inexpensive rain gauge to help determine the amount of water applied by the sprinkling system and supplied by rainfall.

-· Water during the cool part of the day to minimize water lost to evaporation.
-Early morning hours (4 a.m. to 8 a.m.) are the best, and the peak water consumption hours (4 p.m. to 9 p.m.) should be avoided.
+- Water during the cool part of the day to minimize water lost to evaporation.
+Early morning hours (4 - 8 a.m.) are the best, and the peak water consumption hours (4 - 9 p.m.) should be avoided.

 An automatic timer is part of most buried sprinkler systems, but can be added to any sprinkler system for a very low cost.
 Automatic timers make it easy to set sprinkling systems to apply specified amounts of water during the best times of the day.